- 【WINTER】Japanese Customs for February

 - “Hina Matsuri,” a doll festival for girls that prays for health and happiness

-- Eating “Toshikoshi Soba Noodles” on December 31st will give you good fortune?
+- 【WINTER】Eating “Toshikoshi Soba Noodles” on December 31st will give you good fortune?

 - On the day of Boy’s Festival, why not give the doll, Kakinuma Ningyo to your precious boys?

-1st January to 7th January, The first visit to a shrine Hatsumode, or the first visit to a shrine, is a custom for new year in Japan.
-We wish for success in our New Year.
-People used to visit a shrine at night after the sun sets on New Year’s Eve, but now it’s common for people to visit in the morning after breakfast.
-In some areas, people visit a shrine and pray exactly when the date changes called, “Ninen-mairi”.
-Izumo Taisha Shrine Wed, 6th January Xiaohan Xiaohan comes 15 days after the winter solstice.
-Xiaohan continues until the beginning of spring.
-Around the 6th of January, Oshogatsu finishes and everybody goes backs to their normal […]Read More
+1st January to 7th January: the first visit to a shrine Hatsumode, or the first visit to a shrine, is a custom for New Year in Japan.
+Before, people used to visit a shrine at night after the sun set on New Year’s Eve, but now it’s common for people to visit in the morning, after breakfast.
+In some areas, people visit a shrine and pray exactly when the date changes.
+This custom is called “Ninen-mairi” (praying on two years).
+Sun, 6th January: Shokan Shokan is one of the 24 periods of the East Asian calendar.
+In Japan, around the 6th of January, the traditional Oshogatsu (New Year) period finishes and everybody goes […]Read More

 Japanese people exchange Nengajo postcards as New Year Greetings, much like Western people sending Christmas cards to each other.Read More